Edmonton DJ duo is set to play at Las Vegas dance music festival

 B.C.
 Mountie 'likely crossed criminal negligence threshold' in failed wellness check

-British Columbia's police oversight agency says a Kelowna RCMP officer "quite likely crossed the criminal negligence threshold" when he failed to conduct a wellness check on a man who was later found dead because he couldn't find the buzzer number on the man's apartment building intercom.
+British Columbia's police oversight agency says a Kelowna RCMP officer "quite likely crossed the criminal negligence threshold" when his attempt to conduct a wellness check on a man who was later found dead was thwarted because the officer couldn't find the buzzer number for the man's apartment.

-B.C. woman tries to coax trapped orca calf out of tidal lagoon with her violin

-A Nanaimo, B.C., woman says she is serenading a killer whale calf with her violin, hoping to entice the orca to leave the remote lagoon where she has been trapped alone for almost four weeks.

 Toronto